 INSTRUCTIONS: Click on a category heading below for more information.

-This includes information about instructional, laboratory, and other physical facilities that relate
+Information about instructional, laboratory and other physical facilities that relate

-to the academic programs, as well as faculty and other instructional personnel.
+to the academic programs, as well as faculty and other instructional personnel is

 Plans for reviewing academic functions of a department, school, or interdisciplinary

 program to include MCC accountability indicators are available at:

 MCC’s plan for the assessment of student academic achievement is located at http://mcckc.edu/AssessmentOffice.